-He had his early education at Royal College and proceeded to Presidency College Madras, for higher studies.
+Dictionary of Biography of the Tamils of Ceylon asserts that he had his early education at Royal College and proceeded to Presidency College Madras, for higher studies.
 Sir P. Ramanathan married Sellachchi Ammal, daughter of Mudaliyar E. Nannithamby of Manipay.
 They had three sons and three daughters, namely, Ramanathan Mahesan, Ramanathan Rajendra, Ramanathan Vamadeven, Sivakolunthu Ramanathan married Hallock Rajanathan, Rukmini Ramanathan married Somasundaram and his third daughter Ramanathan married Tambyah Muttukumaraswamy.
 After his higher studies, he chose the legal profession and became an Advocate of the Colombo Bar in 1874.
 As a young Advocate, he became prominent by editing the Law Reports of the previous thirty six years.
 Subsequently he was appointed editor of the official Law Reports, which position he held for nearly ten years.

 The Governor nominated him to the post of Unofficial Member of the Legislative Council in 1879, on the retirement of his illustrious uncle Sir Muttu Coomaraswamy, FRGS, MLC, (who himself was an international figure, having been Knighted personally by Her Majesty the Queen Victoria at Buckingham Palace in London, for his services to the comity of nations, and who was the father of Ananda Kentish Coomaraswamy, the well known international scholar).
 Sir P. Ramanathan’s public life began in 1879 at the young age of 28, he was chosen for the Nominated Unofficial Member seat in the Legislative Council, in preference to a Senior Advocate C. Britto.
 It was a very keen contest, when several public meetings were held in Jaffna.
 He secured the seat, which his distinguished grandfather had occupied.
 Sir P. Ramanathan functioned as an Unofficial Member of the Legislative Council until 1892.